IngloriousCoderz/inglorious-engine/examples/apps/todomvc-cs/README.md

 This implementation demonstrates:

 1. **useNotify Hook**: Cleaner API than `useDispatch`
-2. **Batched Mode**: Explicit control over when state updates (20 FPS default)
-3. **Event Chaining**: Async handlers trigger sync handlers automatically
+2. **Event Chaining**: Async handlers trigger sync handlers automatically
-4. **RESTful API Integration**: Real server communication with `json-server`
+3. **RESTful API Integration**: Real server communication with `json-server`
-5. **Async/Sync Separation**: Clean split between I/O and state updates
+4. **Async/Sync Separation**: Clean split between I/O and state updates

 ---

-## 🎯 Why Batched Mode for Client-Server Apps
+## 🎯 Event Chaining

-**Event chaining is essential for async operations.**

 When fetching data from an API, you need two separate handlers:

 1. **Async handler** - performs the fetch
 2. **Sync handler** - updates the state with the result

-In eager mode, only the first event processes. **Batched mode allows both to run in the same update cycle.**
+Contrary to Redux/RTK, an event handler can notify of other events.
+We give up a little bit of purity, but maintain predictability thanks to the store's internal **event queue**.

 ### The Pattern: